-3 Dangers the Day After Easter
+3 Common Risks the Day After Easter

-It’s the day after Easter, did your services go like you hoped and prayed?
+It’s the day after Easter.
+Did your services go like you hoped and prayed?

 Were your prayerful expectations fulfilled?

-Were there any surprises you didn’t anticipate?
+Where there any surprises you didn’t anticipate?

 What emotions are you feeling?